 Although postgraduates and undergraduates, both, performed non-surgical extractions, this study failed to produce very low prevalence of dry socket in non-surgical extractions carried by postgraduate students which could be due to the fact that postgraduates perform way more challenging extractions as compared to undergraduates.
 Furthermore, on patientswhom the extraction was performed by postgraduate kept their follow up appointments (and therefore, they could be diagnosed with dry socket) as compared to those patients whose case was performed by undergraduate students.

-This study does not show lower prevalence of dry socket in surgical extraction/s carried by consultants.
+This study does not show lower prevalence of dry socket in surgical extractionss performed by consultants.
 This could be understoodgiven the number of challenging cases consultants have undertaken as well as variation in the quality of patientthey presented.
 In most cases, patients diagnosed by consultants were considered as high income groups; therefore, it is assumed that they had a low pain tolerance and were attentive to postoperative complication).

 The outcome of this study shows no significant association between tooth extraction and the reason for tooth extraction.
 This is also shown in the studies of other authors[19]; excluding teeth with pericoronitis- linked to a higher prevalence of dry socket.Yet, it has not been shown in this study due to small number of teeth with pericoronitis cases.